 2. Year-end bonus:

 a.
-Departmental or financial performance: revenue and profit, budget achievement, growth and new markets; effective financial operations and risk management。
+Departmental performance or financial performance: Revenue and profit, achievement of budget targets, growth and new markets; effective financial operations and risk management.

 Organizational Rules of the Enumeration Committee